pytest-dev/pytest-iam/doc/client-applications.rst

 ===================

-If you are writing a client application, you will probably want to test the nominal authentication case, i.e. the case when the users successfully logs in and give their consent to your application.
+If you are writing a client application, you will probably want to test the nominal authentication case, i.e. the case when the users successfully log in and give their consent to your application.
 Depending on your implementation, you might also need to test how your application behaves in case of error during the authentication process.